 Read the job description carefully

 The job description should tell you everything you need to know about how (or if) you should send references.
-Often times, a reference list is requested in the online application process.
+Often, a reference list is requested in the online application process.
 In this case, you can simply include your contacts here.
 If not, follow instructions from the posting carefully.
 If there is no mention of including references, simply send your resume with no reference list until it is brought up in the interview process.

 Create a separate reference list document